Google's AI can now predict flight delays before airlines

 Google’s product managers stress, these updates are meant to aid travelers and save time.
 With airline companies racing to the bottom, to offer the most basic possible service, these updates could turn out to be quite helpful.

-Over the years, Stephen Hawking, Elon Musk and others have warned about the potential dangers of AI.
+Over the years, Stephen Hawking, Elon Musk, and others have warned about the potential dangers of AI.
 Tesla’s CEO went as far as calling artificial intelligence an existential threat to humanity, The Guardian reported.

 In the case of Google Flights, machine learning algorithms might actually help humanity and perhaps even force airline companies to reconsider their business practices.
 Only time will tell.